 You can think of content amplification like having a microphone when you’re talking to a crowd.
 Turn the mic off and only the people at the front will hear you.
 But turn it on, and your message is sent booming out to your audience.
 Add a few speakers to the live event, get it on radio, make it a podcast and even more people will hear what you have to say.
 This is content amplification.

-Why does your business need a content amplification strategy?
+Why does your brand need a content amplification strategy?

 You put your brains and budgets behind content that will resonate with your audience.
 So, there’s nothing worse than investing all that time and effort in content that your intended audience will never see.

-That’s why your content amplification is simply good business.
+That’s why content amplification is simply good marketing.
 Organic reach can only take us so far, and when you’ve reached that limit, your content stops delivering value unless you push it out beyond the organic boundary.

-The truth is that if you don’t invest in content amplification, you’ll also start to fall behind the competition.
+The truth is that if you don’t invest in content amplification, you’ll also start to fall behind your competitors.
 Content is still a top priority in marketing, with brands becoming smarter in their planning, production and distribution.
 Recent research shows that content marketing is priority number 1 for marketing and agency bosses in APAC.
 Further to this, US marketers are increasing their content marketing budgets which is a worldwide trend.
-These statistics show the massive investment that brands are putting into their content and its distribution.
+These statistics show the massive investment that brands are putting into their content whether it be video or online blogs and its distribution.

 So, you’re ready to make your content work harder through amplification, but what exactly will this do for your business?